redhg/phosphor/README.md

 ## An important note about this project

  I will not be accepting pull requests, nor will I be paying attention to the issues.
 I suggest you fork this repo if you want to make any public changes.
-It's poorly written and I don't care.
-It's all for fun, so I'm just be noodling around without a particular goal.
+It's all just for fun; noodling around without a particular goal.

 That being said, I'd love to see what *you* can do with my garabge project, so send me an email at **phosphor {at} redhg {dot} com** to let me know how you've expanded it!